Natal Border Guard: Second invasion

 The British second invasion began on 31 May 1879.
 The Border Guard may have taken possession of Fort Bengough, between Greytown and Helpmekaar, from the 2nd Regiment NNC who took part in the invasion.
 In July some men of the Border Guard were drafted into an unarmed carrier corps to provide logistical support for the British column; the men proved less efficient than the previous method of ox wagon transport and the unit was soon disbanded.
-The Border Guard at the Middle Drift proved unable to effectively confront a Zulu raid there in July.
+The Border Guard at the Middle Drift proved unable to prevent a 25 June Zulu raid into Natale.
+A Zulu force of around 1,000 men brushed aside resistance from the Border Guard and Special Border Police and went on to burn 73 African settlements in Natal.
+The Zulu killed 30 civilians, burnt food stores and made off with large quantities of livestock.
+Nearby NNC troops were too slow to engage the Zulu but some of the Border Guard and Special Border Police rallied, re-engaged the Zulu and were successful in recovering some livestock.
+The Zulu raiding party returned home with almost 700 cattle and 800 goats and 40 prisoners.

 The dispute between Bulwer and Chelmsford over the deployment of the Border Guard came to an end on 15 July 1879 when Garnet Wolseley assumed the role of supreme British civil and military commander in the region.
 By this point the war had ended and Wolseley had disarmed the Border Guard by the end of the month.
 In August Henry Fynn, who had raised the Border Guard of the Umsinga region, negotiated the submission of the Zulu chiefs along the Mzinyathi River.
-The Natal Border Guard was disbanded after the war; there is no record of the date this occurred but the NNC was disbanded in September and the related Natal Pioneers in October.
+The Natal Border Guard was disbanded after the war; there is no record of the date this occurred but the NNC was disbanded in September and the related Natal Pioneers in October, alongside the Special Border Police.